krisselden/draggable-each/README.md

 * `npm install`
 * `bower install`

-Note: requires ember-cli > 0.4.0.
-At the time of this writing, that means master.

-## Running
+## Running the sample app

 * `ember server`
 * Visit your app at http://localhost:4200.

+Note: development requires ember-cli > 0.4.0.
+At the time of this writing, that means master.

 ## Running Tests